ChowChowSonic/The-Jimpiler/README.md

 I plan to have Jimbo files use a `.jmb` file extension, but this is currently low on my priority list.

 ## Check out my progress
-Right now my main priority is getting the language off the ground (When i'm not in class); once I do that, I plan of updating the file setup to be more easy to navigate and clean.
-Until then, `jimpilier.h` will be a big monolith of a file for anything compiler related.
+Right now my main priority is getting the language off the ground (When i'm not in class); `TypeExpr.cpp` contains the type & Variable objects, `globals.cpp` contains, well, globals; `ExprAST.cpp` contains the IR generating abstract syntax tree (& related) objects, while `jimpilier.h` contains the parsing code.
-I have various TODO markers spread out throughout `jimpilier.h` reminding me that I still have a lot of progress to make.
+I have various TODO markers spread out throughout `jimpilier.h` and `ExprAST.cpp` reminding me that I still have a lot of progress to make.
 Feel free to take a look through and see my progress!